Tell-A-Friend | Bookmark Us | Sign-Up | Help

 To decorate with halved cashew on any sweet, make a paste of 1 tsp butter & 2 tsp finely powdered sugar well.
 Smear it on the underside of the cashew half & place it on the sweet.
 On drying, it will stick well to the sweet & will not fall down.

-Default Sweet Roses - my friend Varalotti selected this apt name !
+Sweet Roses - a friend selected this apt name !

 This is a delicate sweet to handle.
 It tends to break easily.